nvkkgithub/enterprise-ci-shared-libs/README.md

 #### Final: Jenkinsfile

 * Finally, Jenkinsfile should look like this.
+In Less than 20 lines (only configurations) - complete CI pipeline will be generated.

 ```
 @Library('jenkins-library@master') _